-The Brooklyn Brewery was ahead of the pack when they opened in 1988.
+The Brooklyn Brewery was ahead of the pack when it opened in 1988.

-Their unique beers can be found in at least 25 states and in 20 different countries!
+Their unique beers can be found in at least 25 states and 20 different countries!

 They offer a free tour of the brewery every half hour from 1 pm-5 pm on Saturdays and from 1 pm-4 pm on Sundays.